mesg-foundation/docs/guide/marketplace/deploy.md

 ## Browse Services

-To browse available Services, go to the Marketpace website: [marketplace.mesg.com](https://marketplace.mesg.com).
+To browse available Services, go to the Marketplace website: [marketplace.mesg.com](https://marketplace.mesg.com).

 You can directly find Services' documentation, API, offers and versions to easily decide which one your application should use.